devashishsharma2302/squealy/README.md

 Just click on the 'deploy-to-Heroku' button, login to your Heroku account, enter environment variables and the application will be deployed under your account and domain.

 **JSFiddle like interface to test and visualize the output**
-SQueaLy provides you a user friendly editor like interface to test and debug your queries/APIs.
+SQueaLy provides you a user-friendly editor like interface to test and debug your queries/APIs.

 **Your data is always secure**